xyncro/sites-freya.io/tutorials/getting-started-netcore.rst

 .. code-block:: fsharp

-    let root = freyaRouter {
+    let root =
-      resource "/hello{/name}" helloMachine
+        freyaRouter {
-    }
+            resource "/hello{/name}" helloMachine }

 Server
 ------

 Now that all the "logic" has been covered we need a way of serving it.
-The template project provides :file:``KetrelInterop.fs`` which makes interoperating with Kestrel from F# a bit easier.
+The template project provides :file:``KestrelInterop.fs`` which makes interoperating with Kestrel from F# a bit easier.
 Everything comes together in :file:``Program.fs``, which takes care of starting up the web server and configuring it to use our router as the API root.

 .. code-block:: fsharp